 When most people think of rice pudding, they think of that dessert that is found in the glass refrigerated cabinets in diners―a cold, white pudding in a stemmed glass with whipped cream and a maraschino cherry on top.
 But the Portuguese version is different and, in fact, if you translate it into English it actually means "sweet rice."

-What makes it different is that Arroz Doce is made from a short-grain rice (such as arborio rice) that is cooked slowly and is creamier than the diner version.
-Plus, Arroz Doce is made with egg yolks and flavored with lemon peel.
+What makes it different is that Arroz Doce is made from a short-grain rice (such as arborio rice) that is cooked slowly, is creamier than the diner version, and is flavored with lemon peel.

 Arroz Doce is truly a favorite Portuguese dessert and is almost like an ice cream cone to children who grew up with it.
 It is generally served chilled, but some people prefer theirs at room temperature or slightly warm.
 That's certainly not traditional, so don't expect to find it that way if you visit a Portuguese family!